MarkusPfundstein/imf-frameserver/README.md

 - only CDCI yet
 - audio only wav s24le
 - only .nut pipe output
-- so far only tested on MrMXF bs500a IMF package (cdci, 25fps, 48000hz aud) (http://imf-mm-api.cloud/media/bs500/delivery/bs500a-dalet-a-ov.zip).
-Required thus more testing (e.g. with broadcast framerates such as 23.97)
+- so far only tested on MrMXF bs500a IMF package (cdci, 25fps, 48000hz aud) ([Link](http://imf-mm-api.cloud/media/bs500/delivery/bs500a-dalet-a-ov.zip)).
+Requires thus more testing (e.g. with broadcast framerates such as 23.97)
 - running it still a bit clumsy
 - compiles under Ubuntu (nothing else tested)